 The Office of Emergency Management is committed to helping students with disabilities be better prepared for an emergency.
 We highly recommend that students visit the UConn Center for Students with Disabilities website and register with MyAccess.

-Students living on the Storrs campus with mobility impairments should contact the Division of Public Safety with their location.
-If there is an event that requires evacuation in your building, UConn Firefighters will know where they can likely locate you during a search and assist with your escape.
+Students living on the Storrs campus with mobility impairments should contact Residential Life or the Division of Public Safety with their location.
+This includes students with non-permanent mobility impairments, such as a broken leg.
+If there is an event that requires evacuation in your building, UConn Firefighters may know where they can likely locate you during a search and assist with your escape.
+With any actual emergency, if you are trapped, you should call 911 and report your location, just as you would if you were in a hotel, to ensure that crews attempt to locate you immediately.

 Studying abroad is an exciting experience!
 At the Division of Public Safety, we are committed to helping keep the entire Husky community safe, including our Huskies abroad.
 When deciding where to study, we encourage students to thoroughly weigh all the “pros and cons” of a particular location.
 Remember to work with the Office of Global Affairs to determine the various risk factors associated with different countries.